← back

 changes.

-if this policy changes, the “last updated” date below moves and waitlist subscribers get an email summarizing what changed.
+if this policy changes, the “last updated” date below moves.

 contact.